eslint/eslint/docs/src/rules/block-spacing.md

 ## When Not To Use It

 If you don't want to be notified about spacing style inside of blocks, you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 1.2.0.

-## Version

-This rule was introduced in ESLint 1.2.0.